microsoft/AMBROSIA/Clients/AmbrosiaJS/Ambrosia-Node/docs/DevMachineSetup.md

   - .Net Core cross-platform development
 - See **[here](https://github.com/Microsoft/AMBROSIA/tree/master/CONTRIBUTING)** for more information about building Ambrosia.

-**1b&#41;** If you don't want to build/debug the IC, you can just install the pre-built Ambrosia binaries:<br/>
+**1b&#41;** If you don't want to build/debug the IC, you can instead install the pre-built Ambrosia binaries:<br/>
 - Create a folder C:\ambrosia-win.
 - Visit https://github.com/microsoft/AMBROSIA/releases.
 - Click on Ambrosia-win-x64.zip and extract it to C:\ambrosia-win.

-Similarly, if you don't want to build the Node.js LB (which is consumed as an npm package), you can simply install the pre-built package (for example, ambrosia-node-2.0.1.tgz) from https://github.com/microsoft/AMBROSIA/releases, by running this command:
+Similarly, if you don't want to build the Node.js LB (which is consumed as an npm package), you can instead install the pre-built package (for example, ambrosia-node-2.0.1.tgz) from https://github.com/microsoft/AMBROSIA/releases, by running this command (from the folder where you will create your Node.js app):

 `npm install https://github.com/microsoft/AMBROSIA/releases/download/v2.0.0.0/ambrosia-node-2.0.1.tgz`

-> **Note:** If you don't already have npm installed, see step #3.
+> **Note:** If you don't already have npm installed, see step 3.
 Further, the ambrosia-node package by itself is **not** sufficient to create/run an Ambrosia app for Node.js: you also need the Ambrosia binaries for your OS (for example, by installing Ambrosia-win-x64.zip) from the _**same**_ version of Ambrosia.
 Finally, note that the package includes all the TypeScript source code for the LB, so you can "step into" the LB code (if needed) with your IDE even without cloning the Git repo.

 **2&#41;** Install VS Code from https://code.visualstudio.com/download.
 Accept all the defaults.
 > **Note:** Also install PowerShell 7.0 (or later) from https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows?view=powershell-7.2, since this is the terminal that we want VS Code to use.